10 tactical ways physical retailers can deliver sustainable development

 Retailers need to be able to brief designers from the outset what the intended longevity of a fixture is, so that an appropriate level of quality can be designed in.
-A fixture that is needed for 2 years will be designed and manufactured differently to one intended to last for 7 years.
-Wherever possible, retailers should strive to extract the optimum use out of any built fixture before its end of life.
-It may be that the life of store fixture can extend beyond the life of the store itself.
-Fixtures may be re-used in other stores, in head offices as training tools, or sold on to other retailers.
+A fixture that is needed for two years will be designed and manufactured differently to one intended to last for seven years.
+Wherever possible, retailers should strive to optimise the use of any built fixture before its end of life.
+It may be that the life of the store fixture can extend beyond the life of the store itself.
+Fixtures may be re-used in other stores, in head offices as training tools, sold on to other retailers, or even customers.

 10. Utilities and services

 Ensuring that LED lighting is installed is a relatively straightforward initiative.
 LED lights are 75% more energy efficient than an incandescent equivalent and can last 25 times longer.
 Designers and architects are increasingly leveraging natural light.
-This not only reduces the demand on artificial light, but positively impacts the wellbeing of the people that use the store environment.
+This not only reduces the demand for artificial light but positively impacts the wellbeing of the people who use the store environment.
 Increasing numbers of retailers are deploying smart lighting management technologies so that stores are lit to the appropriate levels and lit only when necessary.

 But this conversation is far bigger than just lighting.
 Around the world, retailers are looking at a broad range of interventions.
 Starbucks is monitoring its water usage, whilst numerous big businesses like Apple and IKEA are investing in renewable energy for their properties.
 The scope for operational teams to progress a business’ sustainable development is huge.

 The good news is, improving the efficiency of your utilities and services has more than just environmental benefits.
 Energy savings generally mean cost savings too.
-90% of retail businesses have highlighted cost saving as the biggest benefit to come out of a review of their estates energy usage.
-Whilst big interventions can mean big cost savings, small changes can also have impact.
+90% of retail businesses have highlighted cost saving as the biggest benefit to come out of reviewing their estate’s energy usage.
+Whilst big interventions can mean big cost savings, smaller changes can also have an impact.